Pages

 Wedding harper

-I remembered that my dad played piano and sang old favorites most evenings, and we often played and sang together throughout my youth and childhood.
-We noticed a decline in my mom's memory after his passing.
+My dad played piano and sang old favorites most evenings, and we often played and sang together throughout my youth and childhood.
+We noticed a decline in my mom's memory after his passing, and more clarity after music events at her Spayed Living!
 She enjoyed music, but didn't sing or play herself, so lost the benefit of those daily tunes.
+I love being invited to play harp at care facilities and events!

 At a folk harp retreat in the mid 90s, harper Ron Price, who had a debilitating neurological disorder, told us that his symptoms abated when he played an hour each day, but began to return when he skipped several days - the harp sits against the chest and stimulates the thymus gland.
 Ron had begin taking small therapy harps into care facilities, so patients could play themselves, and receive more benefits.